Introduction

 GitLab CI builds binaries for each commit: https://mau.dev/tulir/gomuks/-/pipelines (currently available for linux/amd64, linux/arm, linux/arm64, darwin/amd64, darwin/arm64).

-The release and CI binaries for Linux are statically built and have no dependencies at all.
+The release and CI binaries for Linux are statically built and have no hard dependencies.
 The binaries for macOS require installing libolm, either with brew install libolm or by placing libolm.3.dylib from the CI in the same directory as the gomuks binary.

 Direct links to latest CI binaries: